Poker Starting Hands: Play the Odds, Not Just the Cards

 Now that you understand the position concept we are going to expand on that by looking at the subject of which starting hands to play and which to throw in the muck.

-This is the area where inexperienced players become fish, simply by not having the ability to fold weak hands before the flop.
-You can save a lot of money at this stage of the hand just by simply choosing not to play.
+This is the area where many new players go wrong, simply by not having the discipline to fold weaker hands before the flop.
+You can avoid unnecessary losses at this stage of the hand simply by choosing not to play.

 The Importance of Starting Hand Selection

 As you know Poker is a game of maths and probability.
-It is therefore possible to know which starting hands are most probable to win a hand and this has been statistically proven in many studies.
-These studies have been able to rank starting hands according to how likely they are to win the hand against a random selection of opponent’s starting hands.
+It is therefore possible to estimate which starting hands are more likely to win based on probability, and various studies have ranked starting hands according to how likely they are to win the hand against a random selection of opponent’s starting hands.

 Starting hand